ShaoboYang-USTC/DisperPicker/README.md

 * Check the parameters in the configuration file: `./config/config.py`

+* Write the station location information in `./config/station.txt`

 * Run the detection program: `python pick_v.py`

 ## 3. Picking results